peer-open-source/xara-docs/source/user/manual/analysis/integrator/ArcLength.rst

    .. tab:: Python

       .. py:function:: model.integrator("ArcLength", s, alpha, det=False, exp=0.0, iterScale=1.0)
+         :no-index:

-         :param float s: the initial arc-Length
+         :param |float| s: the initial arc-Length
-         :param float alpha:  a scaling factor on the reference loads.
+         :param |float| alpha:  a scaling factor on the reference loads.
          :param bool det:  if True, use the determinant to choose incrementation sign [1]_.
          :param float exp: exponent parameter from [1]_
          :param iterScale: |float|, a scaling factor on the arc-length incrementation.